Pollution Collection

 FAQs

-How much pollution is actually emitted from a traditional wood burning bonfire?
+How much air pollution (PM2.5) is actually emitted from a traditional wood burning bonfire?

 How harmful is the smoke from a wood burning fire to our health?